Food Safety at Home, School and Work

 -

-2. Separate – Stop cross-contamination
+2. Separate – Avoid cross-contamination

 Cross-contamination happens when bacteria from raw food spread to other food or surfaces.
 To avoid this: